Skip to main content

 The function of current robotic prosthetic legs is limited due to the lack of neural-machine interface (NMI).
 NREL pioneered a novel phase-dependent, neuromuscular-mechanical fusion-based NMI for powered artificial legs.
 The NMI recognizes the user’s locomotion mode and predict the locomotion mode transitions.
 This basic engineering framework has been published in 2009 and 2011; it has been widely adopted since then.
 The technology has enabled individuals with lower limb amputations to walk with robotic prosthetic devices intuitively and negotiate changing terrains smoothly and seamlessly.

-Our recent research effort focuses on restoring anticipatory postural control of prosthetic ankle in individuals with transtibial amputations via feed-forward, continuous neural control.
-This novel concept, if successful, can transform the way amputees interact with their powered prostheses and significantly improve their postural stability and motor functions.
+Our recent research effort focuses on restoring anticipatory and compensatory postural control in individuals with transtibial amputations via feed-forward, continuous neural control of robotic prosthesis ankle.
+Our recent paper published in Science Robotics has shown that this approach transforms the way amputees interact with their powered prostheses and restore the near-normal neuromechanics of amputees in postural control.

 Related news and videos: Check out our discussion about this research topic at